deepcurator/DCC/src/code2graph/README.md

 jupyter notebook
 ```

 Select the kernel 'c2g' in the notebook, and then your notebook is ready to run.
-If you encounter any issues, please feel free to contact the authors.
+If you encounter any issues, please feel free to contact us.

 ## Notebooks